go-godo/godo/README.md

 p.Task("name", []string{"dep1", "dep2"})
 ```

-To enable watching on a task, add glob patterns
+To enable watching on a task, add glob patterns for the files to be watched

 ```go
 // watches all files ending with "go.html"